 It seems like the obvious first step, but communication in time of change requires far more than simply telling your team what needs to be done.
 Especially when the change involves hard decisions, explain why there is a need for change – there may be financial reasons or changes in the competitive landscape.
 As part of your discussion, explain the process for implementing the changes and the goals you hope to achieve.
 Engage with your team through language such as, “I know things will be different going forward, but we need to work together to make this happen for the success of the business, which affects all of us.”
 Ask for their support and commitment to work together.
 After you talk, facilitate a discussion where everyone describes how they plan to contribute to the process.

 Create a ‘Change’ Team

-Select some of your team member – it can be your senior most staff or members who have credibility with the rest of the team – to be part of your change team.
+Select some of your team members – it can be your senior-most staff or members who have credibility with the rest of the team – to be part of your change team.
 Appoint them certain areas of responsibility and then assign them to work with other team members to train them or be answer questions during the process.

 Set an Example

 Your team will be looking at you to see how you handle the changes.
 Especially if the changes are happening under pressure, keep a positive attitude.
 It may be difficult, but your team’s ability to get through change will depend a lot on how you cope with it.

 The change will be necessary at times to move your spa or massage business ahead.
 The key is to communicate and get everyone to buy-in.